Ready To Move Abroad?

 Cost of Moving Pets to Switzerland

-Moving your pet can cost you around 50,000 ZAR.
-This includes all services across the process: hiring a relocation company, vaccinations, certificates, and others.
+Moving your pet can cost around R50,000, including all services across the process: hiring a relocation company, vaccinations, certificates, and others.

 If you want to bring your furry friend, they must be: